Posted on

 baseName = "rss"

-!gin the omnibar makes a Google search, and!pbsearches my Pinboard bookmarks.
-This avoids a roundtrip from DuckDuckGo if I’m already using the browser.
+• I created two Firefox searches similar to DuckDuckGo bangs.
+Typing !g in the omnibar performs a Google search, and !pb searches my Pinboard bookmarks.
+This avoids a roundtrip through DuckDuckGo if I’m already using the browser.

-To make an S3 bucket public, add the following to the Bucket Policy:
+To make an AWS S3 bucket public, add the following to the Bucket Policy:

 {